GokulaKrishnanS2002/first_repo/README.md

 # DEMO - COMMIT
-This is a demo readme file to learn github.
+This is a day 0 on git.